ktibbs9417/aws-msk-serverless-cdc-data-pipeline-with-debezium/README.md

 ## (Step 3) Confirm that binary logging is enabled

-Create a bastion host to access the Aurora MySQL cluster
+Create a bastion host to access the Aurora MySQL cluster.
+Bastion host is used to connect to the Aurora MySQL writer database.
 <pre>
 (.venv) $ cdk deploy BastionHost
 </pre>